How to Insert and Remove a Menstrual Cup: All the Information You Need to Know

 Let us assure you—it’s impossible for a menstrual cup to get “lost” Your cervix is a barrier between the uterus and vagina.
 The only exception to this is if you’re giving birth.

 Even if you can’t “find” the cup, it is not lost, and it’s in there somewhere.
-Push down with your pelvic muscles until you can reach the stem.
+Push down with your muscles until you can reach the stem.

 Menstrual Cup Removal: Troubleshooting Guide